haicheviet/personal-space/site/content/posts/tailscale-for-your-friendly-work-vpn/index.en.md

 ---

 The most crucial practice in cloud security is private access and a control panel for managing users with whom service users can access.
-However, too much control in private access and administration causes the developer's coding experience to be exponentially low.
-Especially more services require more maintenance from both sides, and the resource for keeping everything in standard security practice requires a lot in the workforce and net cloud cost.
+However, too much control in private access and administration will cause headache for every new member when hands-on coding.
+Especially more services require more maintenance from both maintainer and user, and the resource for keeping everything in standard security practice requires a lot in the workforce and net cloud cost.
 Tailscale is the new VPN service that offers to solve this challenge at a competitive cost.
 <!--more-->

 ## My goal